paris-saclay-cds/ramp-board/doc/create_ramp_event.rst

 Before you continue make sure that:

-    1.  your private and public data are available.
+    1. Your private and public data are stored in the correct folders.

         For example, your data might be in: